Heartpray3/AETHER/README.md

 ## Robots: Agilex LIMO

-The **Agilex LIMO robots** serve as the core of the ROBO-QUEST system, delivering a versatile and reliable platform for autonomous exploration.
+The **Agilex LIMO robots** serve as the core of the AETHER system, delivering a versatile and reliable platform for autonomous exploration.
 These robots are lightweight, agile, and equipped with advanced features tailored for both indoor and outdoor operations.

 <div style="display: flex; justify-content: space-between;">
    <img src="./assets/agilex-limo.png" alt="AgileX Limo" style="width: 45%;">